BaoNguyen09/github-second-brain/README.md

 Before you begin, ensure you have met the following requirements:
 1. To run the server in a container, you will need to have [Docker](https://www.docker.com/) installed.
 2. Once Docker is installed, you will also need to ensure Docker is running.
 The image is public; if you get errors on pull, you may need to `docker logout ghcr.io`.
+3. Lastly you will need to [Create a GitHub Personal Access Token](https://github.com/settings/personal-access-tokens/new).
+The MCP server can use many of the GitHub APIs, so enable the permissions that you feel comfortable granting your AI tools (to learn more about access tokens, please check out the [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)).

 ## 🚀 Installation